Classroom Academy: Both a Residency & Registered Apprenticeship

 Helping Districts Recruit, Retain, and Improve Instructional Practice

 School districts across NYS are facing challenges recruiting classroom ready new teachers, retaining their expert teachers, and improving everyone's instructional practice to benefit student learning.

 The Classroom Academy addresses these challenges directly and provides a financially sustainable model.
-Current district partners include: Beekmantown Central School, Cambridge Central School, Hudson Falls Central School, and Washington-Saratoga-Warren-Hamilton-Essex County Board of Cooperative Education Services.
+Current and previous district partners (as indicated by color ont the map) include: Beekmantown Central School, Cambridge Central School, Hudson Falls Central School, Stillwater Central School, Schenectady City School District, and Washington-Saratoga-Warren-Hamilton-Essex County Board of Cooperative Education Services.

 Leading our future teachers.